salsify/ember-exclaim/README.md

 Note that component implementations might also expose `$bind`able values to their children, such as an `each` component that iterates an array and exposes each item in that array under a given name.

-#### Component Shorthand
+#### Shorthand Syntax

 You may have noted that the examples in this section appear more verbose than those at the top of the document.
-By supplying the name of a _shorthand property_, components can be invoked using their name prefixed with a `$` as a key for that property, skipping the `$component` key completely.
+By supplying the name of a _shorthand property_, components and helpers can be invoked using their name prefixed with a `$` as a key for that property, skipping the `$component` or `$helper` key completely.

 For example, the `text` component in [the demo application](https://salsify.github.io/ember-exclaim) declares its shorthand property to be `content`, making this: